MechanicalRock/mechanicalrock.github.io/_posts/2022-12-12-deltalake-spark-testing-learnings.md

 Most of the other config is stock standard, with the exception of the `PYSPARK_SUBMIT_ARGS`.
 Its one of those things you need to set to run these tests as a workaround certain known issues with running locally.
 At the end of the day, these are just arguments that end up being supplied to `spark submit` which is a script that Spark uses to launch apps on a cluster.

-In brief, the purpose behind each arg is as follows:
+Why you might still ask? well, the purpose behind each argument is as follows:

-1. io.delta:delta-core_2.12:2.1.0 - defines maven artifact dependency of delta-core_2.21 for the version 2.1.0.
-Match the version with precisely what you defined as the `delta-spark` pip dependency.
-If you are not sure about the artifact name, reference here: https://mvnrepository.com/artifact/io.delta/delta-core.
+1. io.delta:delta-core_2.12:2.1.0 - defines the maven artifact dependency of delta-core_2.21 for the version 2.1.0.
+You must match the version with precisely what you defined as the `delta-spark` pip dependency.
+If you are not sure about the artifact name, here is a reference: https://mvnrepository.com/artifact/io.delta/delta-core.
+The artifact name will be different but the version is whats important.

-2. pyspark-shell specifies to use the pyspark java class when running spark jobs locally
+2. pyspark-shell specifies to use the pyspark java class when running spark jobs locally.

 *docker-compose.yml*